SillyFreak/typst-scrutinize/examination/gallery/question-types.typ

 // you usually want to alias this, as you'll need it often
 #import question: q
-#import questions: single-choice, multiple-choice, set-solution
+#import questions: free-text-answer, single-choice, multiple-choice, set-solution

 // make the PDF reproducible to ease version control
 #set document(date: none)